Founder and Editor Monica Sklar

 Monica Sklar has a Ph.D. in Design-Apparel Studies from the University of Minnesota, focused on Socio-cultural and behavioral aspects of dress; 20th/21st century design history, theory, and criticism; aesthetics, innovation & creativity; retailing and consumers, with Supporting Areas of Study including: Social movements, subculture, popular music, deviance, and visual culture.

 She has taught numerous college level courses in dress and retailing, worked in art and design museums/galleries in multiple capacities, done many projects in fashion and art journalism and wardrobe styling, and worked on endless retail floors.

-In 2010 Monica completed her dissertation entitled Aesthetic Expressions: Punk Style in the Workplace and is completing a book about Punk Style for Berg/Bloomsbury Publishers (publication 2013).
-She is currently developing research and publishing projects on Anarchists of Fashion (with WT Contributor Lisa) and on Criminal Behavior and Apparel.
+Monica has published a book entitled Punk Style for Bloomsbury Publishers.
+She is currently developing research and publishing projects on Anarchists of Fashion (with WT Contributor Lisa).
 You can follow her research on Academia.edu Monica is available for public speaking engagements.
 Contact her via email.

 Below are a some of Monica’s presentations and publications: